 The first of these is Methylphenidate (MPH).
-It is used in Ritalin, Focalin, Methylin – each of which is fast acting and lasts for around 3-5 hours.
-Extended release versions that release the substance more slowly into the bloodstream extend the time-frame: Ritalin SR (3-8 hrs.), Metadate ER (3-8 hrs.), Methylin ER (8 hrs.), Ritalin LA (8 hrs.), Metadate CD (8 hrs.), Focalin XR (12 hrs.).
+It is used in Ritalin, Focalin, and Methylin – each of which is fast acting and lasts for around 3-5 hours.
+Extended release versions that release the substance more slowly into the bloodstream extend the time-frame: Ritalin SR (3-8 hrs.), Metadate ER (3-8 hrs.), Methylin ER (8 hrs.), Ritalin LA (8 hrs.), Metadate CD (8 hrs.), and Focalin XR (12 hrs.).
 Concerta is also a MPH stimulant and lasts for 12 hrs.

-The second stimulant is amphetamine (AMP) – and yes, this is the same substance that is used in the street drugs known as meth-amphetamine – though in smaller quantities, for specific purposes, and ingested in more safe and less violable manners for the treatment of deficits rather than the pursuit of a psychological or emotional high.
-These stimulants include Dexedrine (4-5 hrs.), Dextrostat (4-5 hrs.), Adderall (4-6 hrs.).
+The second stimulant is amphetamine (AMP) – and yes, this is the same substance that is used in the street drug known as meth-amphetamine – though in smaller quantities, for specific purposes, and ingested in more safe and less violable manners for the treatment of deficits rather than the pursuit of a psychological or emotional high.
+These stimulants include Dexedrine (4-5 hrs.), Dextrostat (4-5 hrs.), and Adderall (4-6 hrs.).
 There are also extended formulations including Dexedrine Spansules (8 hrs.) and Adderall XR (8+ hours).

 Additionally Vyvanse (Lisdaxamfetamine Dimesylate) is a newer drug with a 8+ hour effective treatment span which has less potential for abuse.

 There are also some non-stimulant medications utilized to treat ADHD.
 These include Strattera (atomoxetine, lasts for 8-10 hrs) and (for children) Intuniv (guanfacine).